Guy C. Quinlan (contact)

 Vice-President, Lawyers Committee on Nuclear Policy

 Saul Mendlovitz is Dag Hammarskjold Professor of Peace and World Order Studies at the Rutgers University School of Law and Co-Director of the World Order Models Project (WOMP).
-He is a member of the Board of Directors of the Arms Control Association, a former consultant for the Social Science Advisory Board of the U.S. Arms Control and Disarmament Agency, Vice-President of the Lawyers Committee on Nuclear Policy, and represents four organizations at the U.N.: the International Association of Lawyers Against Nuclear Arms (IALANA), the Lawyers Committee on Nuclear Policy (LCNP), the International Peace Research Association (IPRA), and the World Futures Studies Federation (WFSF).
+He is a former member of the Board of Directors of the Arms Control Association and a former consultant for the Social Science Advisory Board of the U.S. Arms Control and Disarmament Agency.
 He has written extensively on security matters and issues relevant to promoting a just world order.
 His most recent publications include: Preferred Futures for the United Nations; "The Prevention and Punishment of the Crime of Genocide" and; "Advisory Opinion on the Legality of the Threat or Use of Nuclear Weapons: a Narrative of Affirmative and Judge Weeremantrys Grotian Quest."
 Prof. Mendlovitz along with Randall Forsberg, Director of the Institute for Defense and Disarmament Studies and Ambassador Jonathan Dean, are U.S. members of an international consortium who are promoting a world-wide project, Global Action to Prevent War.